 They inherited the name of the gallery from the funder’s surname, Bollinger.
 An Irish American hedge fund millionaire with his wife and sons form a team.
 It was because of their tenacity that one special heritage was spared from leaving the UK, Queen Victoria’s Coronet / Tiara.

 Gallery Curators Claire Phillips and Richard Edgcumbe

-Bollinger believed in the union that the royal couple had admiring their passion, dedication and forward thinking for the times.
+Bollinger believed in the union and that the royal couple had admired their passion, dedication, and forward-thinking for the times.
 This Tiara was part of the Albert and Victoria Love story.
 Part of the journey of one of our longest reigning monarchs, who had an era named after her and recognised all over the world.